aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 | **xray_trace_id**: `string` | `1-5759e988-bd862e3fe1be46a994272793`                                                                            | X-Ray Trace ID.
 This value is always presented in Lambda environment, whether [tracing is enabled](https://docs.aws.amazon.com/lambda/latest/dg/services-xray.html){target="_blank"} or not.
 Logger will always log this value. |
 | **error**: `Object`         | `{ name: "Error", location: "/my-project/handler.ts:18", message: "Unexpected error #1", stack: "[stacktrace]"}` | Optional - An object containing information about the Error passed to the logger                                                                                                                                                |

+???+ info
+    When `POWERTOOLS_DEV` environment variable is present and set to `"true"` or `"1"`, Logger will pretty-print log messages for easier readability.
+We recommend to use this setting only when debugging on local environments.

 ### Capturing Lambda context info

 You can enrich your structured logs with key Lambda context information in multiple ways.